mia-platform/documentation/versioned_docs/version-7.x.x/release_notes/RN_v7-8/platform_7-8-1_releasenotes.md

 #### Authentication service new env variable

-Added environment variable `ADDITIONAL_HEADERS_TO_PROXY` to `authentication service` to set additional header to proxy when crud service is called.
+Added environment variable `ADDITIONAL_HEADERS_TO_PROXY` to `authentication service` to set additional header to proxy when CRUD service is called.

 #### Retry system during deploy